GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
-That’s the secret of success.
+> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
 >
-> ~ *John Warnock*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts